 - Paying for distribution use of system (DUoS) - This charge covers the costs incurred by your Distribution Network Operator (DNO) – a company licensed to distribute electricity in your area – and includes day and night charges, as well as maximum supply requirements for larger businesses.

 - Climate Change Levy (CCL) - The Climate Change Levy is a government imposed tax on each unit of energy that commercial customers consume.
 The levy is designed to encourage businesses to improve their energy efficiency and reduce their carbon footprint.
 It is possible to become exempt from the CCL – however this is subject to the level of action you have taken to improve your energy efficiency.

 - VAT - VAT is added onto your business energy bill by your supplier.
-Traditionally VAT will be charged at 20%, but it is possible to reduce this figure to as little as 5% of your business energy costs if you use less than 33kWh of electricity or 145kWh of gas per day.
+VAT is usually charged at 20%, but it is possible to reduce this figure to as little as 5% of your business energy costs if you use less than 33kWh of electricity or 145kWh of gas per day.
 Find out more about reducing the VAT on your energy bills.

 How to pay your business energy bill

-Some busy business owners prefer to use BACS payments instead of a fixed direct debit as it allows them to change the amount they pay month-to-month based on how much energy they have used.
-However, this requires you to take action each time you need to pay your business energy bill, which can get in the way of running your business.
+Some business owners prefer BACS payments instead of a fixed direct debit as it allows them to change the amount they pay month-to-month based on how much energy they have used.

 Debit or Credit card